MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/energy/management.md

 ---
 title: Management for energy HPC
-description: Learn about management considerations in the Azure landing zone for high-performance computing (HPC) in energy.
+description: Learn about management considerations in the Azure landing zone for high-performance computing (HPC) in the energy sector.
 author: Rajani-Janaki-Ram
 ms.author: rajanaki
 ms.topic: conceptual